Tapping into the unicorn trend?

 Today’s post is on yummie rainbow things, because I am always drawn to interesting and gourmand smells and tastes.
 On some days, I absolutely have to indulge in tasting and smelling amazing things, so recently I went to Ladurée in Harrods London, followed by a sniffing escapade in the Harrods Perfume Hall.

 Writing this I wonder, if I have been zapped by the growing unicorn trend or if I have always been a veteran unicorn when it comes to certain things.
-In Japan the “Kawaii” trend has been present for many many years so pink, cute and girly things are an old fad of mine!
+In Japan the “Kawaii” trend has been present for many many years so pink, cute and girly things are my old fad!
 But with the ongoing unicorn trend in the West, your guess is as good as mine!

 The original Ladurée in Paris